SourAvCoder441/campus_connect_care/README.md

 This project is open source for educational and research purposes.
 See the repository for details.

 👥 Contributors
-Adithyan Manoj
+Adithyan Manoj,
-Deion Tomson
+Deion Tomson,
-Nivedhya K V
+Nivedhya K V,
 Sourav Saitus
 Under the guidance of Dr. Reena Nair, Department of Computer Science & Engineering, Government Engineering College, Idukki.